mgcruz024/fred-gdp/README.md

 Forecast model evaluation reported using mean absolute scaled error (MASE).
 Actual vs. forecast quarterly GDP growth values since 2007 Q1 visualized using PerformanceAnalytics time-series charts.

-In this example, user-selected predictors showcased a .7076 MASE and identical growth patterns during the duration.
+In this example, user-selected predictors showcased a .7076 MASE (better than the naive) and identical growth patterns during the duration.

 ## Notes
 Personal API key omitted in code.